damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 - Analyze the request
 - Open an issue for it
 - Thank the user for the contribution (See [our Social Media Guidelines](/handbook/marketing/social-media-guidelines/))
-- Link to the issue
-- Invite the community member to provide further feedback in the issue
+- Link back to the the community member to provide further feedback in the issue

 ### General Questions / Issues with .com